I wish I had a nickel for every time I heard this question at SAS Global Forum:

 "So, does this SAS Studio thing replace SAS Enterprise Guide?"

 SAS Studio is a pretty big deal.
 It's groundbreaking in several ways:

 - It's a web-based programming interface to SAS.
 It runs in your browser, which means that end users don't have to install anything (when connecting to a remote SAS session).

 - It's an HTML5-based application, so there are no browser plugins needed.
 It runs on Windows, Macs, and even the iPad.

-- It's the basis for new offerings from SAS, most notably the SAS University Edition.
+- It's the basis for new offerings from SAS, most notably SAS OnDemand for Academics.
 This offering is free to just about any learner for non-commercial use.
-The SAS University Edition includes SAS, running in a virtual machine, packaged with SAS Studio as the user interface.
-Since its launch earlier this week, people have been downloading it like crazy.
+Tens of thousands of students and others learning SAS have accessed it.

 No, SAS Studio isn't a direct SAS Enterprise Guide replacement.
 SAS Enterprise Guide continues to get new features, mostly targeting productivity enhancements and integration with other SAS offerings, such as SAS Visual Analytics.
 Many thousands of users around the world use SAS Enterprise Guide to manage process flows, reporting and analytics, database access, and custom processes.
 SAS Studio doesn't have all of that infrastructure (at least, not yet), and cannot step in to replace all of that.